redrockstyle/evilchess/README.md

   <img src="materials/img/training_history.png" alt="train" width="600">
 </p>

 Unfortunately the model was not integrated into the app, but you can download and test it locally from the [repository directory](/ai/learn/).
+The model I trained can be found in the [repository directory](/ai/learn/chess_model_train10h/).

 ### Comparative tests
 I ran several head-to-head and task-based comparisons between the internal engine and the neural model: